quintonn/qFactorie/README.md

 ### qFactorie

-This is the home page code for qFactorie, for now...
+This is the home page code for qFactorie, for now.

+Check in later for more information.